Techtonica/curriculum/deploying/deploying.md

     Through the Heroku web UI, create a new Application.
     Once you create the app, add the Postgres add-on by going to the Resources tab and searching in the "Add-ons" search box for Postgres.
     Click the "Heroku Postgres" option.
 Finally, select the free version and click "Provision".
+    Or you can create the new Application fom the CLI.
+To create an application with name,install the Heroku CLI and run the following command
+    ```heroku create app_name```
+    This command will only be used on an initialized git repository.
+In that case, the command creates the application as well as a git remote, that you can use to push your code to Heroku:
+    ```mkdir example
+      cd example
+      git init
+      heroku apps:create app_name

 8. Install the Heroku CLI: `brew tap heroku/brew && brew install heroku` then use `heroku login`